4 ways to save time and money with better financial processes

 Delays and errors can crop up at any point: From order entry, to fulfillment, to shipping, to issuing invoices and collecting payment.
 Therefore, it’s important to map every step and search for ways to improve.

-“A very typical example is invoices not being paid because the company is not doing follow-up consistently on late payments,” Chan says.
+“A very typical example is invoices not being paid because the company is not doing follow-up consistently on late payments,” Sood says.
 “Setting up automatic reminders enables you to follow-up with your customers, to apply late payment charges, etc. Otherwise, collections simply drag on and on and you don’t have enough capital to keep your operations afloat.”

 2. Digitize your purchasing